Abhishekkaddipudi/Tata-Data-Visualisation-Empowering-Business-with-Effective-Insights/README.md

 ## **Task 2 - Choosing the Right Visuals**
 Learn which visuals are most effective in a given scenario

-**Background info and context**

-You have been asked by the CEO and CMO to provide visuals on the metrics that they wish to analyse for the online retail store.
-You will gather the requirements and provide them with the type of visual that would be best suited to the scenario.
-The senior management wants to understand how their business is performing and what areas are the key strengths of the company.
-They are also focused on identifying opportunities that would lead to growth and generate more revenue in the future.

-You will be provided multiple visualisation requests by the CEO and you would need to provide the visual which would explain the data and insights in the simplest possible manner.
-The visual should adequately convey the information that you are trying to present.
-This exercise is critical to the senior management as any incorrect representation can lead to a wrong message being conveyed, or a wrong decision taken by the management.
-Therefore, you would need to make sure that the correct visuals are used to represent each set of data.

 **Details for task**